What is Microsoft Azure Databricks?

 How does Microsoft Azure Databricks Work?

 Azure databricks platform is a first-party microsoft service as it is natively integrated with azure to provide the best platform for the engineering and data scientists team.
-Azure databricks is combined with apache spark to provide fast and easy cloud service for data analytics.
+It is combined with apache spark to provide fast and easy cloud service for data analytics.
 To generate an end to end data pipeline the data (raw or structured) is ingested into azure in batches using the azure data factory service or for streaming, Kafka, event hub, or IoT hub is used which basically takes data from different sources like SFTP, MySQL or CSV/JSON format files, etc. This data is ingested and loaded into the data lake for an indefinite time in persisted storage or in azure blob or azure data lake storage.

-Azure databricks can read data from sources such as azure blob, azure data lake, cosmos DB or Azure SQL data warehouse, and users, developers, or data scientists can make business insights on this data by processing using apache spark.
+It can read data from sources such as azure blob, azure data lake, cosmos DB or Azure SQL data warehouse, and users, developers, or data scientists can make business insights on this data by processing using apache spark.

 Below is a brief explanation of the components used in Azure Databricks: